 Her work has been published in literary magazines including The Common in the US (www.thecommononline.org), Stanzas, New Contrast, Prufrock, Illuminations and The Johannesburg Review of Books.
 One of her poems was published in an Amnesty International workbook and a few were set as a song cycle, Of Darkness and the Heart, by acclaimed South African composer Hendrik Hofmeyr.

-She also consults as an editor for Modjaji Books and has edited volumes by Ingrid Andersen and Dawn Garisch.
+She consults as an editor for Modjaji Books and has edited volumes by Ingrid Andersen, Dawn Garisch and Wendy Woodward.

 She works as a freelance journalist and is a martial artist, runner and wildlife enthusiast – in 2011, she completed a Field Guides Association of South Africa (FGASA) beginner snake course.